rwang-z/STModule/example_analysis.md

 ## Run STModule<a id='run-STModule'></a>

-Run STModule on the generated data using the function **run_STModule**:
+Run STModule on the generated data using the function `run_STModule`:

 ```r
 run_STModule(data, num_modules, high_resolution = FALSE, max_iter = 2000)
 ```

 **Parameters**:
-- data: result of the function ***data_preprocessing***, generated data after data preprocessing
+- `data`: result of the function `data_preprocessing`, generated data after data preprocessing

-- num_modules: number of tissue modules to identify
+- `num_modules`: number of tissue modules to identify

-- high_resolution: to indicate spatial resolution of the data
+- `high_resolution`: to indicate spatial resolution of the data
-  - TRUE: data profiled by 'Slide-seq', 'Slide-seqV2', 'Stereo-seq', etc.
+  - `high_resolution = TRUE`: used for data profiled by 'Slide-seq', 'Slide-seqV2', 'Stereo-seq', etc.
-  - FALSE: data profiled by 'ST', '10x Visium', etc. (default)
+  - `high_resolution = FALSE`: used for data profiled by 'ST', '10x Visium', etc. (default)

-- max_iter: maximum iteration, default 2000
+- `max_iter`: maximum iteration, default 2000

 &nbsp;